 The company changed ownership many times down the years.
 Bought for £700 million in 1997, the brand was again sold two years later for £825 million and listed on the London Stock Exchange in 2002.

-The William Hill group have had some corporate failures over the years but their aggressive strategy, especially online, has allowed them to dominate the market landscape.
-For a while, they were probably the most well known bookmaker in the world, largely down to the fact Hill’s have spread outside the UK more than any other bookie, and also due to their vast amount they spend on advertising and sponsorship.
+The William Hill group have had some corporate failures over the years but their aggressive strategy, especially online, allowed them to dominate the market landscape.
+For a while, they were probably the most well known bookmaker in the world, largely down to the fact Hill’s have historically spread outside the UK more than any other bookie, and also due to the vast amount they spend on advertising and sponsorship.

 The Betfred journey to becoming one of the biggest independent betting companies in the UK is more heart-warming than most others.
 Established from a single shop in Salford by Fred an Peter Done in 1967, the group now have a multi-billion turnover and up to £1 billion in revenues annually, although they were hampered by the lockdown in the early 2020s since they have such a strong high street presence.
 Based in Warrington the company has never been sold or merged and remains in the same hands as it started in.

-The company has a large betting shop operation, and since buying around 300 shops that Ladbrokes-Coral were instructed to sell before being forced to close a few due to changing market conditions, they now own in the region of 1650 stores in the UK.
-Famed for being one of the best racing bookmakers Betfred increased their exposure in this market by buying the tote in 2011 for £265.
-This allows them to licence totepool bets to other operators as well as providing bespoke tote bets others don't have.
-Despite this Betfred's future looks mixed and will likely hinge on how well they grow online in the coming years.
+The company has a large betting shop operation, and after buying around 300 shops that Ladbrokes-Coral were instructed to sell before being forced to close a few due to changing market conditions, they now own in the region of 1,400+ stores in the UK.
+Famed for being one of the best racing bookmakers, Betfred increased their exposure in this market by buying the tote in 2011 for £265 million.
+This allowed them to licence totepool bets to other operators as well as providing bespoke tote bets others didn’t have, although this agreement has now ended.

-Fast becoming one of the biggest betting companies in Britain and Europe the Kindred group includes Stan James, 32Red, Bingo.com and Maria.
-Unibet is of course the jewel in the crown, the Scandinavian brand has grown to become one of the biggest online betting sites with over 15 million customers.
+Fast becoming one of the biggest betting companies in Britain and Europe, the Kindred group includes Unibet, 32Red, Bingo.com and Maria.
+Unibet is of course the jewel in the crown, the Scandinavian brand has grown to become one of the biggest online betting sites with over 15 million customers globally.

-The future intention of this brand is clear from their recent history of takeovers, paying £19 million for Stan James (which includes a new real world presence) and £175 million for the top rated online casino 32Red.
+The future intention of this brand in the UK is clear from their recent history of takeovers, paying £19 million for Stan James, and £175 million for the top rated online casino 32Red.
 These strategic acquisitions were both designed to help Kindred grow their UK customer base.